 Your ticket is valid until you go through the subway exit doors.

-9 – There Are Indeed Many Pickpockets in the Paris Subway
+9 – Pickpockets & Scams in the Paris Subway

 Mind your belongings when riding the Paris subway.
 Unfortunately, there are many pickpockets, and they are extremely good at getting to your wallet, even if it’s in your front pocket or in your purse….